 This program provides financial assistance for voluntary off-duty education programs.
 For more information, visit the Tuition Assistance website.

-Any member of the Armed Forces (active duty or Selected Reserve, officer or enlisted) on or after August 1, 2009, who is eligible for the Post-9/11 GI Bill.
+Available to any member of the Armed Forces (active duty or Selected Reserve, officer or enlisted) on or after August 1, 2009, who is eligible for the Post-9/11 GI Bill®.
 An individual approved to transfer an entitlement to educational assistance under this section may transfer the individual’s entitlement to:

 - The individual’s spouse.